LBNL-JCI-ICF/better/README.md

 The EE Targeting Tool is developed using Python 3.6

 ### Software Prerequisites
-Python 3.6.x - We recommend using Anaconda distribution which bundles most of the required packages.
-If you'd rather not install Anaconda, you can download Python 3.6 from [here](https://www.python.org/downloads/release/python-360/).
+Python 3.6.x - We recommend using Anaconda to manage Python envrionments.
+If you'd rather not install Anaconda, you can download Python 3.6 from [here](https://www.python.org/downloads/).

 ### Data Prerequisites
 The EE Targeting Tool source code posted here can provide analysis on a building-by-building basis for any building type in any geographic location as long as the data prerequisites are met for either Option A: Portfolio User or Option B: Single Chinese Hotel User.